Here are some of the tried and tested tech gadgets that I take whenever I take a road trip

 HooToo Tripmate Nano RAVPower File Hub Plus and Wired network cable

 3 outlet extension cord and Power strip

-Cables for your devices - Micro, Mini, and normal USB cables plus Lightning cable
+Cables for your devices - Micro, Mini, Type-C, and normal USB cables plus Lightning cable

 While Anker makes many different power devices, I own the PowerPort 5.
 This is a great charger and I have not found any item that it will not charge.